Lee-Roy Echteld

-Lee-Roy Echteld (born 30 September 1968) is a Dutch professional football manager and former player who is currently the head coach of Eerste Divisie club Jong AZ.
+Lee-Roy Echteld (born 30 September 1968) is a Dutch professional football manager and former player who is the manager of club AZ.
 He most notably played for Heerenveen as a midfielder.

 Playing career

 Echteld started playing football in youth departments of Ajax and DWS in Amsterdam.
 He broke through to senior football in 1988 at HFC Haarlem and then played for Heerenveen during a five-year spell.
 He also played briefly abroad with the French Ligue 1 club Cannes and the Austrian club Austria Lustenau.
-In 2001, he retired from football at Heracles Almelo.
+In 2001, he retired from football at Heracles.

 Echteld also played with the Suriprofs, where he was allowed to participate because of his Surinamese descent.
 Because his father is of Chinese Surinamese descent, and this was also clearly visible when Echteld was a baby, the Chinese name 'Lee' was added with a dash before 'Roy', which his parents originally wanted to call him.